Phil. 133

 available through the King Library with which you can locate both popular

 and scholarly scientific sources.
-Among these, Science Direct and the
+Among these, Science Direct, Sci Finder

-Expanded Academic Index will be most helpful for locating the scholarly scientific
+Scholar, and Web of Science will be most helpful for locating the scholarly

-A good entry point to current scholarly scientific reports is EurekAlert,
+behind a paywall).
+A good entry point to current scholarly scientific reports

 page on the course website has links to these databases.